 Counselling sessions normally take place once a week and last for 50 minutes.

 If you wish to change the day/time of the session, I ask for at least 48 hours’ notice, and this will be subject to a suitable slot being available.
 If I need to request that we change the day/time of the session for any reason, I will endeavour to give you at least one week’s notice.

 I ask for a minimum of 48 hours’ notice of cancellation of a session.
 The full fee is payable for sessions that are missed (i.e. without notice) or cancelled with less than 48 hours’ notice unless the session can be re-booked in the same week.
 If I need to cancel or postpone a session, I will endeavour to give as much notice as possible.

 If you arrive late for a session, we will still finish at the time the session was originally due to end.
 If you miss a session without notice, it is my normal policy to contact you to explore the reason(s) for this.

 How much does a counselling sessions cost?

-The fee for each 50-minute session is £45.00 (£50.00 for couples), to be paid by Paypal via my website or at the end of the session.
-I accept payment by cash, cheque or Paypal.
+The fee for each 50-minute session is £45.00.
+Supervision is £50 per hour.
+I accept payment by cash or bank transfer.
 My fee may be negotiable in certain circumstances.